 Introduction

 Older adults with Alzheimer’s Disease or Related Dementias (ADRD) are particularly vulnerable to the direct and indirect impacts of the COVID-19 pandemic.1 Individuals with ADRD may have difficulty adopting behavioral changes to reduce infection risk or regulating contact in high-risk settings.
-Common comorbidities among older adults with ADRD increase risk of death if infected with SARS-CoV-2.2,3 Social isolation resulting from COVID-19 lockdowns may exacerbate depression and loneliness among individuals with ADRD, increasing their risk of hospitalization and mortality.4,5 Disruptions in care and services may have disproportionately affected individuals with ADRD.6 In the early pandemic period, excess mortality disproportionately affected older adults with ADRD in long-term care facilities.1 Sex and racial/ethnic disparities in excess mortality from ADRD were also noted, with more excess deaths in women (vs. men) and non-Hispanic Black and Hispanic (vs. non-Hispanic White) older adults in the early pandemic.1,7
+Common comorbidities among older adults with ADRD increase risk of death if infected with SARS-CoV-2.2,3 Social isolation resulting from COVID-19 lockdowns may exacerbate depression and loneliness among individuals with ADRD, increasing their risk of hospitalization and mortality.4,5 Disruptions in care and services may have disproportionately affected individuals with ADRD.6 In the early pandemic period, excess mortality disproportionately affected older adults with ADRD in long-term care facilities, likely due to factors such as high prevalence of comorbidities among nursing home residents, staff shortages, isolation from family and friends, and challenges in implementing and enforcing infection prevention and control measures .1 Sex and racial/ethnic disparities in excess mortality from ADRD were also noted, with more excess deaths in women (vs. men) and non-Hispanic Black and Hispanic (vs. non-Hispanic White) older adults in the early pandemic.1,7

 While research has documented substantial excess mortality among individuals with ADRD in the early pandemic, it is unclear how its magnitude changed as the pandemic evolved.1 Pharmaceutical and non-pharmaceutical preventive measures became widely available in the second year of the pandemic, but vaccine distribution and uptake of other measures were inconsistent.8,9 Tracking excess mortality associated with ADRD over the pandemic is critical to inform policy and research priorities, as changes in mortality provide insights into whether current preventive measures are effective at protecting older adults with ADRD.
 In this study, we assessed pandemic-era changes in mortality with ADRD as an underlying or contributing cause comparing pandemic year 1 (March 2020 to February 2021) to pandemic year 2 (March 2021 to February 2022), in the overall population and by age, sex, race and ethnicity, and place of death.